rpgreview/papersandpaychecks/pnp.md

 **Gamble**

 A Gamble skill check is made to test a character's understanding of chance, risk, and contingency.
 Not only does it apply to their evaluation of traditional games of chance, but also risk management in operations and projects in a contemporary work environment, and financial investments.

+**Hobby**

+A Hobby skill or knowledge is a non-professional activity which a character engages in whilst not in their place of employment (e.g., arguing on the Internet, bee-keeping, game design, wine-tasting).
+It cannot be used as a replacement for an existing skill or knowledge, and by definition, represents an amateur activity.
+Hobby skills require a specialisation.

 **Profession**